Shubhamai/silo/README.md

-## Silo: Exploring the Next Generation of Serverless Platforms
+# Exploring the Next Generation of Serverless Platforms

 ## Introduction